BartoszJanota/MongoDB/README.md

 Each query is conducted on a given collection.
 There is no way to refer to more than one collection in one query - to achieve a fuctionality similar to SQL JOIN one has to make more than one query to the database.

 Write operations are atomic only with respect to a single document.
 It means that it is impossible to enforce full transactionality in MongoDB.

-It can be viewed as a trade-off between
+#### Aggregation

+MongoDB also provides a rich set of *aggregation operations* that examine and perform calculations on the data sets.
+There are two basic aggregation mechanisms:
+* **aggregation pipeline** - multi-stage pipeline, transforming the documents into aggregated results using a chain of *pipeline operators*
+* **map-reduce** - more flexible but more complex approach, using JavaScript functions for map and reduce stages of aggregation

 Let's code
 ----